Laghman Province: Demography

 As of 2021, the total population of the province is about 502,148, which is multi-ethnic and mostly a rural society.
-According to the Naval Postgraduate School, as of 2010 the ethnic groups of the province are as follows: 51.3% Pashtun, 27% Pashai and Nuristani (Kata), and 21.7% Tajik.
+According to the Naval Postgraduate School, as of 2010 the ethnic groups of the province are as follows: 52.0% Pashtun, 26.7% Pashai and Nuristani (Kata), and 21.7% Tajik.
 The people of Laghman are overwhelmingly Sunni Muslim.

 Laghman has a population of 396,000 people in 2008.
 The province has 60,048 households, with an average of six persons per home.
 Rural areas are home to 99 percent of the population.
-Sapi, Tajik, Nasir, Ibrahimkhail, Hoodkhail, Nuristani, Kharoti, Jabarkhail, Pashaie, Niazi, Pashtun, and Gujjars are the major ethnic groupings.
+Sapi, Tajik, Nasir, Ibrahimkhail, Hoodkhail, Nuristani, Kharoti, Jabarkhail, Pashai, Niazi, Pashtun, and Gujjars are the major ethnic groupings.
 Pashto is spoken in 345 of the 620 villages, accounting for about 58 percent of the population.
-Pashayi languages is the second most common language, spoken by a third of the people in 210 localities.
+Pashayi languages are the second most common language, spoken by a third of the people in 210 localities.
 Dari is spoken in 57 localities, accounting for slightly more than 9% of the population.
 Kochi people (nomads) live in Laghman province, and their numbers fluctuate depending on the season.
 In the winter, 94,020 people, or around 4% of the Kuchi population, stay in Laghman living in 40 communities.